 Since joining the firm in 1971, Kim has represented clients in a wide variety of complex commercial real estate transactions.
 Kim has practiced in both the San Francisco and Los Angeles offices of the firm, and he served as the chair of the firm’s Real Estate Group for a number of years before retiring as a partner in 2007.
 Since that date, Kim has been acting in the role of senior of counsel for the firm.

-Kim's practice remains centered upon the negotiation and documentation of commercial real estate transactions, and delivery of related advice and assistance to clients regarding legal issues and concerns affecting real estate development, construction, investment, lending, leasing, and operational matters.
-He has a wealth of experience in all aspects of real estate law, land use, and zoning matters, as well as complex secured and unsecured financing transactions.
+Kim's practice remains centered on the negotiation and documentation of commercial real estate transactions, as well as the delivery of related advice and assistance to clients in the areas of real estate entitlements and development, construction, investments, joint ventures, lending, leasing, workouts and restructurings, and project operational matters.
+He has a wealth of experience in all aspects of real estate law, land use, and zoning and environmental matters, as well as complex secured and unsecured financing transactions and troubled debt restructuring.

-Having been in private practice for more than 35 years with Morrison & Foerster, Mr. Seneker has been exposed to a number of cyclical turns affecting the real estate markets, and has worked on some of the most sophisticated projects and transactions in both recessionary and growth environments.
-Mr. Seneker possesses unsurpassed expertise, skills, focus on the task at hand, and commitment to clients.
-He is able to provide clients the highest quality, most efficient and comprehensive approach to all assignments, and he regularly works with our other real estate attorneys on client matters requiring special senior expertise or involvement.
+Kim’s practice has spanned a number of cyclical turns affecting the real estate markets, and he has worked on some of the most sophisticated projects and transactions in both recessionary and growth environments.
+Over the years, Kim has worked on development, lending, investment, and leasing transactions involving properties and projects valued, in the aggregate, in the billions of dollars.
+Kim regularly supports the firm’s real estate attorneys on client matters requiring special senior guidance or involvement.

-Given his vast experience in real estate law and practice over numerous years of practice in both Northern and Southern California, Mr. Seneker is able to offer clients a unique perspective in structuring and negotiating deals in any real estate market throughout the state, and to provide top-level senior representation of clients in their real estate development, investment, and financing transactions as well as their property operations.
+Given his vast experience acquired over numerous years of practice, Kim is able to offer clients a unique perspective in the structuring and documentation of a wide variety of real estate transactions, and to provide top-level senior advice and assistance to clients in their real estate development, investment, leasing, and financing transactions as well as their property operations.